-x.
+z.
 Concentrations of credit risk:

 Financial instruments that potentially subject the Group to concentrations of credit risk consist principally of cash and cash equivalents, bank deposits and trade receivables.
-Cash and cash equivalents and bank deposits are principally invested in major banks in Israel, the United States and Canada.
+Cash and cash equivalents and bank deposits are principally invested in major banks in Israel, the United States, Canada and the Cayman Islands.
 Such deposits in the United States may be in excess of insured limits and are not insured in other jurisdictions.
 Management believes that the financial institutions that hold the Group's cash and cash equivalents and bank deposits are financially sound and that low credit risk therefore exists with respect to these financial instruments.
-Generally, these deposits may be redeemed upon demand and, therefore, bear minimal risk.
+These deposits may be redeemed upon demand and, therefore, bear minimal risk.

 The Group's trade accounts receivables are mainly derived from sales to customers in the United States, Canada, Europe and Israel.
-At December 31, 2011, four different customers in the United States represented approximately 18%, 17%, 12% and 10% of the trade accounts receivable, net.
+At March 31, 2013, four different customers represented approximately 19.2%, 18.7%, 11.5% and 10.3% of the Company's trade accounts receivable.
 The Group has adopted credit policies and standards intended to mitigate inherent risk while accommodating sales growth.
-The Group performs ongoing credit evaluations of its customers' financial condition when deemed necessary, but does not generally require collateral for its customers' accounts receivable.
+The Group performs ongoing credit evaluations of its customers' financial condition when deemed necessary, but does not require collateral for its customers' accounts receivable.

-v.
+aa.
 Fair value of financial instruments: